rubenwardy/minetest_modding_book/en/chapters/releasing.md

 You need to specify a license for your mod.
 **Public domain is not a valid licence**, as the definition varies in different countries.

-First thing you need to note is that your code and your art need different things from the license they use.
-Creative Commons licenses shouldn't be used with source code, but rather with artistic works such as images, text and meshes.
+Your code and your art need different things from the licenses they use.
+For example, Creative Commons licenses shouldn't be used with source code, but can be suitable choices for artistic works such as images, text and meshes.

-You are allowed any license, however mods which disallow derivatives are banned from the forum.
+You are allowed any license; however, mods which disallow derivatives are banned from the official Minetest forum.
 (Other developers must be able to take your mod, modify it, and release it again.)

 ### LGPL and CC-BY-SA

-This is a common license combination in the Minetest community, as it is what Minetest and minetest_game use.
+This is a common license combination in the Minetest community, and is what Minetest and minetest_game use.
 You license your code under LGPL 2.1 and your art under CC-BY-SA.
+This means:

 * Anyone can modify, redistribute and sell modified or unmodified versions.
 * If someone modifies your mod, they must give their version the same license.
 * Your copyright notice must be kept.

-Add this copyright notice to your README.txt, or as a new file called LICENSE.txt
+Add this copyright notice to your README.txt, or as a new file called LICENSE.txt:

     License for Code
     ----------------